nicholasbard/teknonaturalist/README.md

 __[Package Install for bash Script Option](/setup_resources/package_install_for_bash_script.txt)__ <br>
 This file provides an alternative to Snakemake program installation with manual program installation instructions.

-DNAbarcoder Setup (must be run once before initial use)
+Setup: DNAbarcoder (must be run once before initial use)
 ============================================================

 __[DNAbarcoder Setup](/setup_resources/DNAbarcoder.setup.txt)__ <br>
 This provides instructions for setting up DNAbarcoder for fungal classification.
 DNAbarcoder must be installed in the __teknonaturalist__ directory (teknonaturalist/dnabarcoder/) prior to using classification scripts.<br>

-Assembly and Databases Setup (see individual files)
+Setup: Assembly and Databases (see individual files)
 ============================================================

 __[Manual Prep of non-Taxon Specific Databases](/setup_resources/Manual_prep_of_non_taxon_specific_databases.txt)__ (must be run once before initial use)<br>